 When Our Family Meets Yours

 You and your child are the most important members of your health care team.
-Working with you, our health care team develops a treatment plan and works closely with you and your child through the entire hospital stay.
+Working with you, the health care team develops a treatment plan for your child and works closely with you and your child through the entire hospital stay.

 - Physician and Nurse Practitioners meet with your child every day, help make decisions about your child's care and are in contact with you regularly to discuss your child's progress.